Article

 By Anodya Mishra

 Magdalena Bak is a graduate from NYU Abu Dhabi, and an alumni from the Equitech Scholars Program, 2024.
 She pursued her bachelors degree in bioengineering, a field she chose due to her early interest in medicine and a desire to explore beyond traditional medical studies.
-During high school, Magdalena was captivated by the potential of technology in medicine, leading her to take a leap into the relatively new bioengineering program at NYU Abu Dhabi.
+During high school in Poland, Magdalena was captivated by the potential of technology in medicine, leading her to take a leap into the relatively new bioengineering program at NYU Abu Dhabi.
 This decision allowed her to gain hands-on experience and immerse herself in research.
 Her summer research in Italy on HPV infections further solidified her passion for large-scale projects that could reach and help more people.

 Throughout her undergraduate years, Magdalena remained open to exploring various fields.
 She interned with a fintech startup, where she discovered the fast-paced, knowledge-intensive environment of startups.
 However, her heart remained with health-related initiatives, leading her to participate in student-run initiatives like the iGEM (International Genetically Engineered Machine) competition in synthetic biology.
 Additionally, she was selected for an Excellerator program by Global BioTech Revolution, which took her to Cambridge University for workshops on leveraging academic research in the biotech industry.
 These experiences connected her with professionals from academia, pharma, industry, and consulting, broadening her perspective on the applications of biotechnology.